UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 - **Base: Number of qualified integrations
 - **There is no quote currency in this option, as design feature.
 The collateral redemption is tied to the** *number of qualified integrations* **by design**
  - **Intended Collateral Currency** *UMA*.
-- **Rounding:** *Round to 4 decimal places*
+- **Rounding:** *Round to nearest whole number*
- - If the value returned is greater than 1.2500, round down to 1.2500 to provide a ceiling price.
+ - If the value returned is greater than 15, round down to 15. (need to determine what the new goal is for number of integrations)

 # Rationale

-Specifics of this design were chosen to establish a minimum payout that will definitely occur, with the maximum payout being within reach.
-One idea behind this is that if we make sure we can reach our KPI, then we can turn around and launch another before this one expires to keep that positive momentum going strong.

-* Variable scaling is set up to reward implementations that occur before launch (between June 1 and launch date), but to provide the highest incentive to go out and get new integrations at the start of launch date.
+Specifics of this design were chosen to establish a a target number of meaningful integrations that we believe is within reach.
+Adding a TVL minimum helps to align the desires of the UMA team and the UMA community to establish new and meaningful relationships with other communities with a real desire to use UMA products.

+* Linear scaling is used for sake of ease for voters.
+Integrations that qualify for a bonus will simply be treated as multiple integrations as a way to recognize the increased value and work needed to get them across the finish line.

+*Minimum payout will be baked into the contract, rather than reflected in the implementation process, to account for the integrations that occurred between June 1 and launch date.
+This is intended to reward the community for hard work leading up to the launch of this KPI.

 * The decision to stick to the listed product types was made in order to bring focus to the products we want to push the most at this time.